Design & Technology

 Statement of Intent

-The teaching of Design Technology in our school is linked closely to our chosen topics from the International Primary Curriculum.
-We provide all children with a broad balanced curriculum which allows them to develop knowledge and skills in all areas of DT while endeavouring to cover the National Curriculum and the EYFS curriculum.
+At Hill Top Primary Academy, we provide all children with a broad balanced, high quality curriculum which allows them to develop knowledge and skills in all areas of D&T while endeavouring to cover the National Curriculum and the EYFS curriculum.
+This is implemented through:

-The promotion of a language rich Design Technology curriculum is essential to the successful acquisition of knowledge and understanding in DT.
-Children are given access to and are encouraged to use an accurate and rich DT vocabulary throughout school.
+- The promotion of a language rich Design & Technology curriculum, essential in the successful acquisition of knowledge and understanding in D&T. Children are given access to and are encouraged to use an accurate and rich D&T vocabulary throughout school.

-We use the scheme ‘Focus on Food‘ to teach the knowledge and skills of cooking, a crucial life skill.
-All children have the opportunity to take part in cooking lessons a minimum of once a term while in EYFS cooking is a regular activity.
+- Teaching the knowledge and skills of cooking, a crucial life skill.
+All children have the opportunity to take part in cooking lessons.
 Through these experiences, they are able to apply the principles of nutrition and healthy eating.